janosdebugs/exoscale-account-wiper/README.md

 - `--[no]privnet` to delete or not to delete private networks
 - `--[no]sos` to delete or not to delete object storage buckets and objects
 - `--[no]dns` to delete or not to delete DNS zones
+- `--[no]iam` to delete or not to delete IAM API keys
+- `--iam-exclude-self` exclude current API key when deleting IAM API keys

 You can also pass the parameters as environment variables: